Monsurat Sunmonu

-Monsurat Olajumoke Sunmonu (born 9 April 1959) is a Nigerian politician who served as a senator from Oyo State from 2015 to 2019.
+Monsurat Olajumoke Sunmonu (born 9 April 1959) is a Nigerian politician who served as a senator representing Oyo Central senatorial District between 2015 and 2019.
 She represented Oyo Central Senatorial District, having won the election held on 28 March 2015.
-She was the Chair of the Senate Committee on Foreign Affairs.
+She chaired the Senate Committee on Foreign Affairs.
 Prior to becoming a senator, she was the Speaker of the Oyo State House of Assembly, Nigeria.
 While in the House of Assembly, she was the member representing Oyo East and Oyo West Local Governments.
 She became the first female Speaker in the history of Oyo State on 10 June 2011.

 Early life

-Monsurat Sunmonu was born on 9 April 1959, in Oyo, Oyo State to Alhaji Akeeb Alagbe Sunmonu and Alhaja (Princess) Amudalat Jadesola Sunmonu (née Afonja) and is of royal descent in Oyo Kingdom.
+Monsurat Sunmonu was born on 9 April 1959, in Oyo State to Alhaji Akeeb Alagbe Sunmonu and Alhaja (Princess) Amudalat Jadesola Sunmonu (née Afonja) and is of royal descent in Oyo Kingdom.

 Monsurat had her primary school education at Children's Boarding School, Oshogbo- now the capital of Osun State, Nigeria.

 Monsurat attended the Ilora Baptist Grammar School, Ilora, Oyo State, for the early part of her secondary school education before transferring to Olivet Baptist High School, Oyo State.

 Monsurat later attended the Kwara State College of Technology for her ‘A’ levels.

-Monsurat briefly worked at the Accounts Department of the Property Development Corporation of Oyo state (now Housing Corporation) in Bodija Ibadan, Oyo State before travelling to the UK in 1979.
+Monsurat had a brief stint in the Accounts Department of the Property Development Corporation of Oyo state (now Housing Corporation) in Bodija Ibadan, Oyo State before travelling to the UK in 1979.

 UK

 Sunmonu attended Holborn Law tutors for her LL.B.
 She then went on to the London School of Accountancy to undertake a course to qualify for the Institute of Chartered Secretaries & Administrators.
 She later attended Lewisham College for her Business in Management Studies.

 After completing her studies, she briefly worked at the National Westminster Bank (NatWest) before taking up employment with the Government of the United Kingdom.
 There she worked in the UK Border Agency (UKBA), where she worked for over 20 years.

 While at the UKBA, Monsurat attended various managerial and executive courses and was one of the first Nigerians be given "higher security clearance" in the British Government.

-Sunmonu rose through the ranks to be a senior member of the British Government; before leaving in 2011 to contest for a seat in the Oyo State House of Assembly, where she would go on to become Speaker.
+Sunmonu climbed the ranks within the British Government, achieving a senior position, before departing in 2011 to contest for a seat in the Oyo State House of Assembly, she later became Speaker.